Jsos17/Jsos17/README.md

-Master's student at University of Helsinki studying applied mathematics and specializing in probabilistic modelling.
+Master's student at University of Helsinki studying applied mathematics (2020-present)

+- Specialization: Probabilistic modelling

+Bachelor of Science in computer science (2017-2020)

 <!---
 Jsos17/Jsos17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.